gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/prometheus-storage-low.en.md

 ## Resolution Process

 The resolution process is shared for both alerts.
 Please note PrometheusDiskMayFill is "rate based", please check the Grafana dashboard for the Prometheus disk.
 If it is a gradual increase (with a bit of see-saw for compression), which is typically the case, proceed to the rest of the resolution process – the disk simply requires more storage.
-In the event there is a sudden "cliff" then it is worth checking if there have been any recent changes (new recording rules, new metrics, new data sources) that may be writing an abnormal amount of data to Prometheus.
+In the event there is a sudden "cliff" then it is worth checking if there have been any recent changes (new recording rules, new metrics, new data sources) that may be writing an abnormal amount of data to Prometheus' disk.

 ### Storage analysis